wpdata/LAMBDA/README.md

 - [2025-02-26] Remove the cloud cache module for easier use.
 Code refactoring.

 ## Planning works
-- refactor the knowledge integration module.
+- [High] Replace Gradio UI with OpenWebUI.
+- [High] Refactor the Knowledge Integration and Knowledge base module by ChromaDB.
-- Add a Docker image for easier use.
+- [High] Add a Docker image for easier use.
 - Documentation writing.
-- Replace Gradio with other GUI frameworks.

 ## Related Works